dell/csm-docs/content/docs/getting-started/installation/kubernetes/unityxt/prerequisite.md

 ### Fibre Channel requirements

-Dell Unity XT supports Fibre Channel communication.
-If you use the Fibre Channel protocol, ensure that the following requirement is met before you install the CSI Driver for Dell Unity XT:
+Unity XT supports Fibre Channel communication.
+If you use the Fibre Channel protocol, ensure that the following requirement is met before you install the CSI Driver for Unity XT:
 - Zoning of the Host Bus Adapters (HBAs) to the Fibre Channel port must be done.

 ### Set up the iSCSI Initiator

-The CSI Driver for Dell Unity XT supports iSCSI connectivity.
+The CSI Driver for Unity XT supports iSCSI connectivity.

 If you use the iSCSI protocol, set up the iSCSI initiators as follows:
-- Ensure that each Kubernetes worker node has network connectivity to an iSCSI port on the Dell Unity XT array, allowing access via IP interfaces.
+- Ensure that each Kubernetes worker node has network connectivity to an iSCSI port on the Unity XT array, allowing access via IP interfaces.
 Manually create the necessary IP routes.
 - Ensure that the necessary iSCSI initiator utilities are installed on each Kubernetes worker node.
 This typically includes the _iscsi-initiator-utils_ package for RHEL or _open-iscsi_ package for Ubuntu.
 - Enable and start the _iscsid_ service on each Kubernetes worker node.
 This service is responsible for managing the iSCSI initiator.
 You can enable the service by running the following command on all worker nodes: `systemctl enable --now iscsid`
 - Ensure that the unique initiator name is set in _/etc/iscsi/initiatorname.iscsi_.